Get Ready For Your Weave Ladies!

 There's nothing like winding down and getting catered to after an exhausting and long work week.
 I delight in getting my hair styled in different ways but, the most painful but rewarding experience is the sew-in.

 What is Sew-In?

 A sew-in is a style in which tracks are sewn onto your braided hair in order to sew on extensions.
 There are many different types of sew in weaves yet the basic foundation for them remains similar starting off with braided hair.

-When it comes to sew ins a needle and thread is used to attach the wefts of the hair extensions to your braids.
+When it comes to sew-ins a needle and thread are used to attach the wefts of the hair extensions to your braids.
 Depending on the type of style you want you may start off with a different type of braid pattern for your sew-in.